 The leaves of Meyers usually stand upright, while the leaves of Sprengeri tend to move downward.

-Foxtail Fern Care
+Foxtail Fern Plant Care

-Light Requirements
+Light

-This attractive, fast-growing plant grows best in indirect light.
+Foxtail ferns grow best in indirect light.

 However, if your place receives light, then make sure that it receives dappled sunlight (morning sun and afternoon sun).